glee73/ppe-email-automation/README.md

 I knew I had to find an efficient way to get through all the donors, so I decided to turn the email column into a NumPy array.
-Since multiple-recipient matches barred me from using a for-loop - the donor's email would appear multiple times at the front of the array, I created a helper function to delete the donor emails accordingly and I iterated through the array with a while loop until it was empty.
+Since multiple-recipient matches barred me from using a for-loop - the donor's email would appear multiple times at the front of the array - I created a helper function to delete the donor emails accordingly and I iterated through the array with a while loop until it was empty.
 To see if a match was single- or multiple-recipient, I checked to see if the first item of the array was equal to the second.